tytso/xfstests-bld/Documentation/kvm-xfstests.md

 ## Running kvm-xfstests

-The kvm-xfstests shell script is in the kvm-xfstests directory, and it is designed to be run with the current working directory to be in the kvm-xfstests directory.
-For convenience's sake, the Makefile in the top-level directory of xfstests-bld will create a kvm-xfstests.sh shell script which can be copied into a convenient directory in your PATH.
-This shell script will set the KVM_XFSTESTS_DIR environment variable so the auxiliary files can be found and then runs the kvm-xfstests/kvm-xfstests shell script.
+The kvm-xfstests shell script is in the run-fstests directory, and it is designed to be run with the current working directory to be in the run-fstests directory.
+For convenience's sake, the Makefile in the top-level directory of xfstests-bld will create a kvm-xfstests shell script which can be copied into a convenient directory in your PATH.
+This shell script will set the KVM_XFSTESTS_DIR environment variable so the auxiliary files can be found and then runs the run-fstests/kvm-xfstests shell script.

 Please run "kvm-xfstests help" to get a quick summary of the available command-line syntax.
 Not all of the available command-line options